truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 Select the pool from the dropdown list, then click **Save**.
 This starts the applications service.
 If you exit out of this dialog, to set the pool, click [**Settings > Choose Pool**](#choose-a-pool-for-apps-dialog) to select a storage pool for apps.

+If a pool is not chosen and you attempt to install an application, after clicking **Install** on an application information screen a dialog window prompts you to select a pool before the installation wizard shows.

 ### Unset Pool
 **Unset Pool** on the **Settings** menu opens the **Unset Pool** dialog.
 Click **Unset** to unset the pool and turn off the application service.
 When complete, a **Success** dialog displays.